 So the site sat there, empty.

-I’ve always loved writing so when I mentioned all of this to to B last year and said I’d like to try the whole blogging thing again, he set everything up for me – organised domain names, taught me how to use WordPress.
+I’ve always loved writing so when I mentioned all of this to to B last year and said I’d like to give the thing a go again, he set everything up for me – organised domain names, taught me how to use WordPress.
 He gave me no room for excuses to wait anymore.

 Writing changed everything for me.